resilientdb/ResChat/Readme.md

    3. TEXT: This means this message is a pure text message; MESSAGE TYPE EXTENSION: None; MESSAGE: text string
    4. FILE: This means this message is an file; MESSAGE TYPE EXTENSION: file name; MESSAGE: Binary string of this file.
 3. After two users added each other as friend, they will save other user's public key on their local machine.
-4. All MESSAGE will encrypt by sender's public key
+4. All MESSAGE will encrypt by receiver's public key
-5. Each user will keep reading from the chain by: bazel-bin/service/tools/kv/api_tools/kv_service_tools scripts/deploy/config_out/client.config get [RECEIVER'S PUBLIC KEY]
+5. Each user will keep reading from the chain by: bazel-bin/service/tools/kv/api_tools/kv_service_tools scripts/deploy/config_out/client.config get {RECEIVER'S PUBLIC KEY}
 6. When They successfully get the message, this message will firstly be stored in local machine, then decrypt this message by receiver's private key and corresponding message type.
-7. After successfully receive the message, receiver will: bazel-bin/service/tools/kv/api_tools/kv_service_tools scripts/deploy/config_out/client.config set [RECEIVER'S PUBLIC KEY] null
+7. After successfully receive the message, receiver will: bazel-bin/service/tools/kv/api_tools/kv_service_tools scripts/deploy/config_out/client.config set {RECEIVER'S PUBLIC KEY} null
 8. After sender send the message, sender will keep reading the chain too, as soon as sender got the null value, sender will know this message has already read by receiver